 - It’s easy to gain a pound a day in Argentina.
 Red meat and red wine are as good as advertised and if you want to extend the pleasure – getting through customs with two bottles of wine is no problem.

 - Tango is a stereotype, not a way of life in Argentina.
-Less than 10% of our office tangos and many people laugh and claim that more tourists tango in Buenos Aires than locals.
+Less than 10% of our office tango and many people laugh and claim that more tourists tango in Buenos Aires than locals.
 There are plenty of tango bars and a history of great tango, but the last and current generation don’t tango regularly.

-- Speaking of dance, people’s reaction to it are the same all over the world.
+- Speaking of dance, people’s reaction to it is the same all over the world.
 Either you have rhythm, or you don’t.
 You’re either the life of the party or you try desperately to barely move your feet so that you don’t make a fool out of yourself.
 The music itself might be a little different, but the mindset of the office holiday party is the same.

 - Getting through airport security stinks no matter what country you’re in.
-Spending two hours in the security line must not be totally due TSA’s incompetence.
+Spending two hours in the security line must not be totally due to TSA’s incompetence.